AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/README.md

 atoms, draw atoms & draw options.
 Should also describe the settings on draw options.
 Also, how does one expand a drawing to multiple cells?
 I always forget that trick!

+Texture: are there places where capital greek letters should be used to differentiate symbols (\Phi vs \phi) orientation angles?